The Difference Between Business Brokers and M&A Advisors

 Face Value Is Not the Only Determining Factor In Choosing the Right Business Brokers or Merger & Acquisition Advisers

 While it is tempting to simply and categorically define the type of professionals appropriate for handling the sale, purchase or merger of various sizes of businesses, the estimated dollar value of the business in question is not the only factor to consider.
 Complexities and strategies, or lack thereof, also play into determining which type of professional you may need.

 Business Brokers generally perform a passive service, making a small business available on an open market and handling standardized financial and legal paperwork.
 They typically handle businesses being bought and sold by individuals.
 They are neither equipped for, nor experienced in, handling complex strategies and arrangements, and are often not aware of many factors important to middle-market investors.
 Business brokers also generally do not assist in optimally preparing a business before it goes on the market, and they typically attract individual buyers rather than corporate or strategic buyers who would have more resources and bigger visions as well as be in a position of paying more for the right business.

-It is true that a business has to be worth a certain amount before it makes sense to engage a Merger & Acquisition Company of Advisors, rather than a Business Broker.
+It is true that a business has to be worth a certain amount before it makes sense to engage a Merger & Acquisition Consultant, rather than a Business Broker.
 Business Brokers are used for transactions involving businesses worth a couple of million dollars or less, while businesses worth five million to one hundred million usually benefit greatly from the advice and services of an M&A Company.
-But when a business hovers around the gray line between being small and medium-sized, determining their true complexity can be the key factor in deciding whether to engage an M&A Advisor or a simple Business Broker.
+But when a business hovers around the gray line between being small and medium-sized, determining their true complexity can be the key factor in deciding whether to engage an M&A Adviser or a simple Business Broker.